thunderrabbit/automatic-happiness/content/faq.md

 One pair of small and medium tracks merge on the way up (split on the way down) so there are six tracks at that level.

 Up a bit higher I am attempting a three-way split using some almost-parallel chopsticks which will allow the marbles to fall through onto different tracks.
 Assuming I can get that working, at that level there will be two-fewer tracks, so just four tracks, but immediately above that split, the marbles will come in from two different directions.
-So there are 5 or 7 or 6 or 4 or 5 tracks depending on the level, and later, more (and/or less) as the height increases.
+So there are 5 or 7 or 6 or 4 or 5 tracks depending on the level, and later, there will be more (and/or less) as the height increases.

 TL;DR: I don't know.